robtech21/terminalPy/README.md

 # Description

-terminalPy is a easy-to-use and cross-platform terminal app written in Python that works on Windows on Linux
+terminalPy is a easy-to-use and cross-platform terminal app written in Python that works on Windows and Linux

 # Installation